OVERVIEW: The Bancker-Williams Foundation supports climate change projects taking place in the United States and abroad.

 PROFILE: Established in 1989, the Atlanta, Georgia based Bancker-Williams Foundation is a small nonprofit organization that does not have a website or employ a formal staff.
 The foundation does not state specific areas of grantmaking focus; however, upon examining its tax filings, this funder appears to fund organizations working in a wide variety of fields including reproductive health, environmental sustainability, renewable energy, climate change, environmental conservation, education and global development.

+The foundation’s climate change awards broadly fund related work and does not name specific grantmaking strategies.
 Bancker-Williams typically awards between 20 and 30 grants per year.
 Awards are often modest in size, generally ranging from $2,000 to $15,000.
-Past climate change grantees include the Southern Alliance for Clean Energy, which received funding in support of its clean solar water and transportation programs; and Citizens Climate Education Corporation, which received a grant for its public education programs on climate change.
+Past climate change grantees include the Southern Alliance for Clean Energy, which received funding in support of its clean solar, water, and transportation programs; and Citizens Climate Education Corporation, which received a grant for its public education programs on climate change.

 The Bancker-Williams Foundation does not accept unsolicited grant applications or requests for funding.